 Even before COVID-19, the inefficiencies inherent in U.S. health insurance held the public’s attention.
-Analyses estimate that over a quarter of total health care spending—$1 trillion dollars a year—do not actually benefit patients.
-A potentially deadly pandemic combined with rising unemployment rates and a volatile economy have only increased this scrutiny.
-People are worried about their finances and their health, and they are fed up with what feels like ever-increasing costs and little clarity about where their money goes.
+Analyses estimate that over a quarter of total health care spending—$1 trillion dollars a year—does not actually benefit patients.
+A potentially deadly pandemic, combined with rising unemployment rates and a volatile economy, have only increased this scrutiny.
+People are worried about their finances and their health, they are fed up with what feels like ever-increasing costs, and they have very little clarity about where their money goes.

 Here are three places to start:

 1. Make sure employees are not automatically rolling over their health plan options

 More than nine out of 10 employees choose the same health plan option year after year—despite many studies that show that people are often in the wrong plan, spending thousands of extra dollars annually.
 Even if you did choose the best option, coverage on that plan can change from year to year—and so can your needs.

 In light of COVID-19, breaking plan-choice inertia is more important now than ever.
 Every person is going through a life-changing event, and that means no one should be rolling plans over without careful consideration of their health needs.
 Given the economic uncertainty, choosing a more cost-efficient health plan can help families overcome financial setbacks.

 “Think about it this way,” says Cote.
 “If you save over $1,000, that’s another stimulus check in your pocket.”